 Stone collumns are also made in earthquake-sensitive areas in a pattern around a foundation profile to absorb earthquakes and possibly rising groundwater.

-Vibro compaction Vibro compaction is a deep compaction technique for densifying granular soils with less than 10 – 15% silt present.
+Vibro compaction with a Vibroflot is a deep compaction technique for densifying granular soils with less than 10 – 15% silt present.
 The process is done 'in situ', using a Vibroflot.
 Water under high pressure is jetted sideways and downwards from the Vibroflot to assist the penetration process.
 Under the influence of simultaneous vibration and saturation, loose sand and/or gravel particles are repacked into a denser state and lateral confining pressure within the soil mass is increased.
-As an option, additional extension tubes can be added to allow the Vibroflot to do its work to depths in excess of our standard 5 meter (16 feet) below surface level up to depths of more than 25meter (82 feet).
+As an option, additional extension tubes can be added to allow the Vibroflot to do its work to depths in excess of our standard 11,5 meter (38 feet) below surface level up to depths of more than 25meter (82 feet).
+The minimum working depth is about 8 meter (26 feet)

 Vibro replacement involves two primary construction methods: Wet Top Feed and Dry Bottom Feed.